-Alfonso Lamadrid is a senior associate at the EU and Competition Law Department of Garrigues (Brussels).
-He obtained a Law degree with a specialization in EU Law (First class honors) from San Pablo CEU University.
-He has completed an LL.M in European Legal Studies at the College of Europe (cum laude; schorlarship from the Spanish Ministry of Foreign Affairs), and an LL.M at Harvard Law School (scholarship from the Fundación Ramón Areces).
+Alfonso Lamadrid is a Principal Associate at the EU and Competition Law Department of Garrigues (Brussels).
+He obtained a Law degree with a specialization in EU Law (Summa cum laude) from San Pablo CEU University and has completed an LL.M in European Legal Studies at the College of Europe and an LL.M at Harvard Law School.

-His practice covers issues related to cartel proceedings, anti-competitive agreements, abuse of dominance, merger control and State aid rules in a wide array of sectors.
+He has extensive experience in relation to cartel investigations, vertical and horizontal agreements, abuses of dominance, merger control and the application of State aid rules in a wide array of sectors.
+He is acting/has acted on behalf of clients in over 45 cases before EU Courts.
 Alfonso has published extensively on international and EU competition law matters and is regularly invited to lecture and participate in conferences.
 He is a Visiting Professor at the Brussels School of Competition and the co-Director of the annual EU & Spanish Competition Law Course at the IEB (Madrid).